kaidez/kaidez.github.io/_posts/2013-10-11-site-update-walk-through-2013.md

 * started marking up the links with a `title` attribute for easy tab-throughs (this will be "in progress" for a quite while).
 * ran some pages through a screen-reader.
 * turned off all styles and read the unstyled page content out loud (which is basically what a screen-reader does).
-* made sure that any elements that needed to be hidden were done so properly as per [Yahoo's accessibility suggestions](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html "Accessibility suggestions from Yahoo").
+* made sure that any elements that needed to be hidden were done so properly as per some old accessibility suggestions from Yahoo.
 There are a few spots that I didn't do this, but it's mostly done site-wide.

 If you don't think making your site accessible to people with disabilities is worth your time, you're dead wrong.
 Accessibility is important...especially on mobile.
 Austin Seraphin [eloquently explains why](http://behindthecurtain.us/2010/06/12/my-first-week-with-the-iphone/ "Austin Seraphin article on iPhone providing great accessibility functions for the disabled").

 If you still need convincing after reading that, refer to what [Jen Kramer](http://www.jenkramer.org/ "Go to technology instructor Jen Kramer's site") says:

 > *"Websites that are built to be accessible will also be accessible your number one blind user: Google."*

-All this being said, spending some time on [the Yahoo!
-Accessibility blog](http://yaccessibilityblog.com/library/ "Go to Yahoo!'s Accessibility blog") is time well spent.

 <a name="web-hosting"></a>
 ### Web Hosting